 How to Deal with Financial Stressors

 Over the duration of the last couple of years, many Australians have found themselves out of work, often involuntarily.
-Whether loss of employment is a result of your performance, or can be attributed to the effects of Covid, it is no doubt a daunting issue to be faced with.
+Whether loss of employment is a result of your performance, or can be attributed to the aftermath effects of the pandemic, it is no doubt a daunting issue to be faced with.
 Below are some tips that can help you navigate the ever-troubling issue of financial stress in Australia.

 Look into Your Entitlements